mbrt/gmailctl/README.md

   changes and update the filters by using the Gmail APIs, without you having to do anything manually.
-* `gmailctl` tries to workaround certain limitations in Gmail (like applying multiple labels with the same filter) `gmail-britta` tries to workaround others (chain filtering).
+* `gmailctl` tries to workaround certain limitations in Gmail (like applying multiple labels with the same filter) and provide a generic query language to Gmail, `gmail-britta` focuses on writing chain filtering and archiving in very few lines.
-* chain filtering is not supported in `gmailctl` by design.
-The declarative nature of the configuration makes it that every rule that matches is applied, just like Gmail does.

-In short `gmailctl` takes the declarative approach to Gmail filters configuration, hoping it stays simpler to read and maintain, sacrificing complex scenarios handled instead by `gmail-britta` (like chaining), and provides the automatic update that will save you time while you are iterating through new versions of your filters.
+In short `gmailctl` takes the declarative approach to Gmail filters configuration, hoping it stays simpler to read and maintain, doesn't attempt to simplify complex scenarios with shortcuts (again, hoping the configuration becomes more readable) and provides automatic and fast updates to the filters that will save you time while you are iterating through new versions of your filters.

 ## Footnotes